Easy Blueberry Oatmeal Bars

 Step 1 – Prepare Crust and Topping

 First, preheat the oven to 350 degrees F. and line your pan with parchment.
-Next, place all your dry ingredients for the main recipe, including rolled oats and ½ cup honey, plus the melted butter and vanilla extract, in a large bowl and mix.
+Next, combine all the dry ingredients for the main recipe, including rolled oats, 1/2 cup honey, melted butter, and vanilla extract, in a large bowl and mix.

 Now, reserve 1 cup of the oat mixture, place the rest in the prepared pan, and pat down.